Hey politicians — don’t hate the internet, hate the game

 Google drops domain hosting for infamous neo-Nazi site the Daily Stormer

-In recent weeks, several high-profile incidents have been blamed on infrastructural elements of an increasingly frequent scapegoat: the Internet.
+In recent weeks, several high-profile incidents have been blamed on infrastructural elements of an increasingly frequent scapegoat: the internet.

 U.K. Prime Minister Theresa May made a call to renege on human rights and “regulate” cyberspace.
 Australia has insisted to surveillance alliance Five Eyes that encryption must be compromised in the name of safety.

-Politicians — and public opinion — are beginning to slowly turn against parts of the Internet, from encryption to bots, without considering the fact that the tools themselves are not bad.
+Politicians — and public opinion — are beginning to slowly turn against parts of the internet, from encryption to bots, without considering the fact that the tools themselves are not bad.
 It is how people use them that can be problematic.

-Policymakers’ animus against the Internet isn’t new: it’s part of a long trend of suspicion about this medium that challenges all media.
-Their feelings towards regulation of the web are often muddied by broader trends of political ambivalence towards the actual mechanics of the web.
+Policymakers’ animus against the internet isn’t new: it’s part of a long trend of suspicion about this medium that challenges all media.
+Their feelings toward regulation of the web are often muddied by broader trends of political ambivalence toward the actual mechanics of the web.

-Recently, Australian Prime Minister Malcom Turnbull said, “the laws of mathematics are very commendable, but the only law that applies in Australia is the law of Australia”.
+Recently, Australian Prime Minister Malcom Turnbull said, “the laws of mathematics are very commendable, but the only law that applies in Australia is the law of Australia.”

 Statements like this are striking examples of how politicians like Turnbull stubbornly refuse to learn about the infrastructure of the internet before claiming to know how to solve the problems that result from its complexities.